Hunting boots are vital when mountain or back-country hunting.

 If you have ever done a lot of hiking in uncomfortable boots you will agree, having your feet blister up in the middle of a hunt is not fun and can be downright miserable.

 A few years ago I found myself a few miles into a hunt with many miles to go.
 I was with a close friend and we were hiking out to a remote area with the hope of accessing some land that had seen very little traffic.

 About 2 miles into the hike, I suddenly I felt the feeling no hiker or backcountry hunter wants to feel, I was getting a blister.

 A pair of low end hunting boots I bought the season before for $100 on sale.

-Fortunately I had some moleskin in my pack but the 4000 foot climb back to the truck taught me an important less: don’t skimp out when it comes to boots.
+But the 4000 foot climb back to the truck taught me an important less: don’t skimp out when it comes to hunting boots.

 - Fit/Comfort – Your boots must fit your feet, and they must be comfortable.
 The picks below are among the most comfortable hunting boots you can buy.

 - Ankle Support – One of the main benefits of a mountain hunting boot is excellent ankle support.
 Keep yourself protected.
 An ankle injury on a long hike is a recipe for disaster.